 Enterprise OCR provided by “OCR Engines” from vendors such as Tesseract, ABBYY, OmniPage, AnyDoc, Transym, Azure, Google, and others are only a small part of what organizations really need.

-While OCR is still a relevant technology, the secret to getting accurate text from documents isn’t crafting a better recognition engine.
+BIG TIP: While OCR is still a relevant technology, the secret to getting accurate text from documents is NOT in crafting a better recognition engine.

-I talk to people every day who are looking for better OCR.
+I talk to people every day who are looking for better OCR optical results.
 What they’re really looking for is a better way to get accurate information from data trapped in documents.
-It’s only possible with two things: Dealing with OCR killers and machine reading.

 Imperfect Documents Kill OCR

 Document skewing isn’t the only OCR killer.
 Poor scan quality, hole punches, pictures, data in tables, mismatched font types, and text that spans pages all wreak havoc on OCR.
 And these are just some of the complications.
 If the solution is manual human review – that’s just too time-consuming and expensive for projects with hundreds of thousands or millions of pages.

 Machine reading solutions achieve better than twice-as-accurate OCR, and intelligent integration of information contained within documents.
 It’s the heart of modern data integration from physical and electronic documents.

-If your organization is performing OCR using off-the-shelf OCR products, older document capture solutions, or multiple APIs, you’re missing out on maximizing the full potential of information contained within your documents.
+SO WHAT?
+If you are performing OCR using off-the-shelf OCR products, older document capture solutions, or multiple APIs, you’re missing out on maximizing the full potential of information contained within your documents.

 You’re perfectly positioned to make a technology change that will return an immense amount of valuable resources.